brechtm/rinohtype/DEVELOPING.rst

 Continuous integration
 ----------------------

-`GitHub Actions`_ automatically executes the tox environments when new commits are pushed to the repository.
-The tox environments are run on Linux, macOS and Windows, and run the tests on an array of Python versions to make sure that we don't break any corner cases.
+`GitHub Actions`_ automatically executes the Nox sessions when new commits are pushed to the repository.
+The Nox sessions are run on Linux, macOS and Windows, and run the tests on an array of Python versions to make sure that we don't break any corner cases.
 See ``.github/workflows`` for details.

+TODO: docutils, Spinx

 .. _GitHub Actions: https://github.com/brechtm/rinohtype/actions